-Maddalena Graziano, born in Italy in 1986, graduated with honours from the University of Siena.
-She is a doctoral student at the FSGS since October 2013 and was a visiting student at the University of Chicago (Department of Germanic Studies, Spring 2015).
+Maddalena Graziano, born in Italy, graduated with honours from the University of Siena.
+She has been a doctoral student at the FSGS from 2013 to 2019 and was a visiting student at the University of Chicago (Department of Germanic Studies, Spring 2015).
 Her Master's thesis on Musil and Svevo was awarded the Ursula Bavaj-Prize of the University of Viterbo, Istituto italiano di Studi Germanici, Associazione Italiana di Germanistica and Goethe Haus (2013).
 She is the author of the book Oltre il romanzo.
-Racconto e pensiero in Musil e Svevo (Carocci, 2013) and wrote on Svevo and on contemporary literature and film (reviews for the journal Allegoria).
+Racconto e pensiero in Musil e Svevo (Carocci, 2013) and wrote on Svevo, Pirandello, Musil, Italian and German/Austrian modernist literature, and on contemporary literature and film (reviews for the journal Allegoria).
 She worked as editorial assistant for the peer-reviewed journal Moderna (2009-2013, editor in chief R. Luperini) and completed an internship at the Italian Cultural Institute of Hamburg (2012).
 Her research interests include Italian and German literature, European Modernism, novel theory, essay theory, literature and philosophy.

 I work on the modernist novel and in particular on the sub-genre of the so-called novel-essay (essayistischer Roman), a modernist incarnation of the form of the ‘philosophical novel’.
 I investigate some of its formal features, as well as the theoretical anxieties it expresses, by focusing primarily on Italian and Austrian writers (Robert Musil, Italo Svevo, Luigi Pirandello).